ENCODE data in Ensembl

 To turn off tracks, simply return to the configuration matrix you used earlier, or hover your mouse over the track name on the lefthand side of the Region in Detail image and click on the X in the popup menu that appears.

-To remove the track hub completely, go to "Manage Your Data" and click on the trash can icon on the "ENCODE data" row.
+To remove the track hub completely, go to "Manage Your Data" on the GRCh37 archive and click on the trash can icon on the "ENCODE data" row.

 The ENCODE project